 Game theory experts agree that the cutoff point for making the Play bet of folding is one pair of 7’s or better.
 In other words:

-- Whenever you hold at least one pair of 7’s, you should always be making the additional Play bet.
+- Whenever you hold at least one pair of 7’s, you should always make the additional Play bet.

 - When you hold one pair of 6’s or worse, you should always be folding.

-By sticking to this simple dictum, you’ll generally be making the most optimal play from the standpoint of probability.
+By sticking to this simple mandate, you’ll generally be making the most optimal play from the standpoint of probability.